 Within 24 hours of capture, the person who takes the animal must release it or euthanize it.
 Animals that are released must be released on land in the county where it was captured.
 Furthermore, the landowner or property manager must give permission for the release.
 These nuisance animals cannot be possessed for more than 24 hours and cannot be sold, traded, bartered or gifted.

-If you want to trap or shoot the rabbits, you will need a permit from the DNR, or you will need to use those methods legal only during the open hunting season (firearms can only be used where legal).
+If you want to trap or shoot rabbits, you will need a nuisance wild animal control permit from the DNR, or you will need take them during the rabbit season and use only those methods legal during the open rabbit season (firearms can only be used where legal).
 Live cage-traps (wire or wood) that are baited with dried apples or dry ear corn can be effective in capturing cottontail rabbits.

 Landowners, or a person with written permission from a landowner, may take coyotes year-round on private property by snaring, trapping or shooting without a permit from the DNR.
 A landowner does not need a permit to take coyotes on his/her property by one of these methods, but a hunting or trapping license is required to hunt or trap coyotes on land other than your own.
 Be sure to check local ordinances before using any firearms.